Guide to the individual coverage HRA (ICHRA)

 Where can my employees find individual plans?

 Your employees can shop for an individual health insurance plan directly from an insurance company, through a broker, or on the public exchanges.
-While individuals can normally only get insurance from the exchanges during open enrollment, offering an ICHRA creates a special enrollment period (SEP) where your employees can purchase individual health coverage.
+While individuals can normally only get Marketplace coverage from the exchanges during open enrollment, offering an ICHRA creates a special enrollment period (SEP) where your employees can purchase individual health coverage.

 Most states use the Federal Health Insurance Marketplace, HealthCare.gov, but many states operate their own exchanges.